+Existing CFD automation agents are often limited by their focus on rudimentary tasks, typically restricted to OpenFOAM tutorial-level examples, raising concerns about their generalization to complex, unseen cases.
+This challenge primarily stems from the scarcity of domain-specific scientific coding corpora, such as OpenFOAM setups, requiring sophisticated multi-agent system designs to effectively incorporate physical knowledge into agent architectures, thereby enhancing LLMs' capabilities in specialized scientific tool invocation.
+Recent representative work in this area includes SciToolAgent \cite{ding2025scitoolagent}, which develops a knowledge graph-driven agent for integrating hundreds of scientific tools across biology, chemistry, and materials science, using graph-based RAG and safety-checking to automate workflows like protein engineering and chemical synthesis.
+While not directly focused on CFD, its approach to tool integration and domain adaptation offers valuable insights for fluid automation agents in handling coupled physics and complex simulations.

+Three critical challenges in CFD automation agents remain unaddressed.
+First, incorporating domain-specific knowledge into CFD agents remains challenging.
+Engineering-scale simulations require comprehensive initial and boundary condition specifications, necessitating domain-specific structural thinking and seamless integration of specialized domain expertise into the automation pipeline.
+Second, designing effective agent frameworks, especially for future multi-MCP agent collaborations, is essential to maximize complementary capabilities.
+Typical issues include whether we need to contain mesh generation in the agent scope, where real-world geometries exceed basic OpenFOAM tools like \texttt{blockMesh} and require specialized integration of external meshes.
+Third, enabling large-scale testing and evolution of fluid agents is crucial.
+Current reliance on simplistic natural language descriptions often leads to ambiguous case setups and hinders scalability.
+In contrast, CFD literature, comprising millions of papers with detailed descriptions and standard results, remains underutilized, impeding agent evolution.
+These shortcomings highlight a critical gap in current CFD automation frameworks.

+To overcome these challenges, we introduce ChatCFD, an automated agent system for OpenFOAM simulations, as shown in Figure \ref{fig_chatcfd_structure_1}.
+ChatCFD processes multi-modal inputs (e.g., research papers, meshes) through an interactive interface, utilizing LLMs (\texttt{DeepSeek-R1}, \texttt{DeepSeek-V3}), multi-agent architecture, and OpenFOAM knowledge to manage the full workflow.
+It supports intricate setups via iterative refinement, handling diverse physical models and external meshes, surpassing prior agents in adaptability to unseen cases.

-This paper presents the detailed architecture of the ChatCFD system and validates its modular effectiveness through experimental analysis.
-The paper is organized as follows: Section~\ref{sec:method} details the system architecture, Section~\ref{sec:Results} provides experimental results demonstrating the effectiveness of its components, and Section~\ref{sec:conclusion} summarizes the key findings.
-An appendix includes illustrative examples and prompts to clarify ChatCFD’s operational functionality.
+This paper details ChatCFD’s architecture and validates its components experimentally.
+The structure is as follows: Section \ref{sec:method} describes the pipeline design, Section \ref{sec:Results} presents results, and Section \ref{sec:conclusion} summarizes findings.
+Appendices provide examples and prompts for operational clarity.